John Boyle O'Reilly: Catalpa rescue

 In 1875 John Devoy sought O'Reilly's advice on how the Clan na Gael might rescue the six military Fenians serving time in Western Australia.
 The first plan was to storm Fremantle Prison and rescue the Fenians by force of arms; O'Reilly rejected that.
 He suggested that a rescue party pick up the escapees according to a prearranged plan.
 He also recommended their buying a whaling ship for the purpose, as it could have an appearance of legitimate business in Fremantle.
 O'Reilly's plan was adopted, and ultimately led to the Catalpa rescue.

 The escape was successful and O'Reilly was given the news of the escape in June 1876.

 Poetry

 O'Reilly published his first book of poems, Songs from the Southern Seas, in 1873.
 Over the next fifteen years, he published three collections of poetry, a novel, and a treatise on health and exercise.
 His poetry was extremely popular and he was often commissioned to write poems for important commemorative occasions.
 By the late twentieth century, most of his earlier work was dismissed as popular verse, but some of his later, more introspective poetry, such as his best-known poem, The Cry of the Dreamer, is still highly regarded.

 At the dedication for the memorial to Crispus Attucks on 14 November 1888, O'Reilly read his poem dedicated to Attucks aloud.

 In his later years O'Reilly became prone to illness and suffered from bouts of insomnia.
 He published his final poem, The Useless Ones, in The Pilot on 1 February 1890.

+Athletics

+O'Reilly was an amateur boxer and also competed in fencing, rowing, canoeing, and hurling.
+In 1879, he helped found the Irish Athletic Club of Boston, which held annual hurling competitions.
+In 1888, his Ethics of Boxing and Manly Sport was published.

+O'Reilly advocated for the creating a social club similar to the New York Athletic Club in Boston.
+In January 1887, a meeting was held to discuss his proposal and O'Reilly and fifteen others were appointed to a committee to investigate the feasibility of such an organization.
+The committee reported favorably and the Boston Athletic Association was officially organized on March 15, 1887, with O'Reilly elected to its governing committee.